Elena Padilla: Personal life

 In 1970, Padilla had a husband who she described as "unlisted", Robert Lawson.
 The two had lived together since 1959 or 1960, and married one year after moving in.
 Padilla identifies as both Puerto Rican and Black.

 Legacy

-Despite her pioneering work, her anthropological work has not been well recognized.
+Despite her pioneering research in the field, her anthropological work has not been well recognized.
 The anthropologists Faye V. Harrison and Ira Harrison wrote that Padilla did not have a lengthy career in academia because of the "fraternity of anthropologists" which sought to maintain the "'purity' of science"; in contrast, Padilla's work to document "subjugated knowledges" often inherently contained what the academic community considered partisan advocacy.
 A 2001 volume of Centro: Journal of the Center for Puerto Rican Studies on Puerto Ricans in Chicago noted "intellectual indebtedness" to the work of Padilla.
 She was honored by the Puerto Rican Studies Association in 2002 as a pioneer in the field of Puerto Rican studies.